stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-3. The handle for each queue instance is retrieved from Vulkan:
+And finally the handle for each queue is then retrieved from Vulkan:

 ```java
 private Queue create(int index, Queue.Family family) {